-Parameter Units Benchmark Value a Analytical Method Laboratory Quantitation Level b Minimum Sampling Frequency c TSS mg/L 30 SM2540-D 5 1/quarter
+Parameter Units Benchmark Value ^a Analytical Method Laboratory Quantitation Level ^b Minimum Sampling Frequency ^c TSS mg/L 30 SM2540-D 5 1/quarter

-- a.
-Permittees sampling more than once per quarter shall average the sample results and compare the average value to the benchmark to determine if it the discharge has exceeded the benchmark value.
-However, if Permittees collect more than one sample during a 24-hour period, they must first calculate the daily average of the individual grab sample results collected during that 24-hour period; then use the daily average to calculate a quarterly average. - b.
+- b.
 The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
 However, if an alternate method from 40 CFR Part 136 is sufficient to produce measurable results in the sample, the Permittee may use that method for analysis.
 If the Permittee uses an alternative method it must report the test method and QL on the DMR.
 If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific method detection level (MDL) and QL on the DMR. - c.
 1/quarter means at least one sample taken each quarter, year-round.